 Former Ellisville Mayor Ed O’Reilly was among the supporters in attendance Thursday night.
 O’Reilly said concerned residents must call the five city council members who supported the TIF proposal in preliminary votes and urge them to change their final vote, which could come as soon as Wednesday.

-O’Reilly repeatedly took issue with claims by city council members that failing to bring Walmart to the city could result in new fees, the loss of services like leaf pickup or the outsourcing of the police department to St. Louis County.
+O’Reilly repeatedly took issue with claims by city council members that failing to bring Walmart to the city could result in new fees, the loss of services like leaf pickup or the to St. Louis County.

 “The sky is not falling,” O’Reilly said of the city’s finances, which he said include enough reserve funds to sustain operations.
 “We’re in good shape.”